Doug Jones (politician): Abortion

 Jones is mostly pro-choice on abortion with the exception of late-term abortion stating during a virtual rally "I have never, never supported what is known as a late term abortion."
-Also in the same virtual rally he stated "I support the Hyde Amendment I have said that over and over."
+Also in the same virtual rally, he stated "I support the Hyde Amendment I have said that over and over."
 In 2018, Planned Parenthood gave him a 100% rating, while the National Right to Life Committee gave him a 0% rating.
-Jones voted against the Pain-Capable Unborn Child Protection Act, which prohibits abortion after 20 weeks except in cases of rape, incest or danger to the pregnant woman's health.
+Jones voted against the Pain-Capable Unborn Child Protection Act, which prohibits abortion after 20 weeks except in cases of rape, incest, or danger to the pregnant woman's health.
 He also pledged to support Planned Parenthood as a senator.
-In May 2019 he criticized the passage of an abortion ban in Alabama, calling it "shameful".
+In May 2019, he criticized the passage of an abortion ban in Alabama, calling it "shameful".

-In February 2019, Jones was one of three Senate Democrats to vote for the Born-Alive Abortion Survivors Protection Act, legislation requiring health care practitioners present at the time of a birth "exercise the same degree of professional skill, care, and diligence to preserve the life and health of the child as a reasonably diligent and conscientious health care practitioner would render to any other child born alive at the same gestational age."
+In February 2019, Jones was one of three Senate Democrats to vote for the Born-Alive Abortion Survivors Protection Act, a bill requiring health care practitioners present at the time of a birth "exercise the same degree of professional skill, care, and diligence to preserve the life and health of the child as a reasonably diligent and conscientious health care practitioner would render to any other child born alive at the same gestational age."